joeldba/dwm-dba/README.md

 # Patches applied:
 * fullgaps - places gaps between windows
-* systray - adds a systemtray (disabled by default)
+* systray - adds a systemtray (currently disabled by default bc X will crash if it's enabled- don't know of a fix)
 * fancybar - shows all clients on the bar instead of a single, active client
 * bar-height - allows you to adjust bar thiccness (set to 26px by default)
 * center - centers windows in floating mode
 * fibonacci/dwindle + centeredmaster layouts
 * pertag - allows you to set layouts per tag (hence the name)
+* alpha - top bar is translucent if a compositor is used